Agyat Astrology

 Upcoming Eclipses

-Eclipses are celestial events that occur when one astronomical object passes into the shadow of another or when one object passes between another object and the viewer, temporarily obscuring it.
-The alignment of the Sun, Earth, and Moon causes the two main types of eclipses we observe from Earth: solar and lunar eclipses.
+Eclipses/Grahan are celestial events that occur when one astronomical object passes into the shadow of another or when one object passes between another object and the viewer, temporarily obscuring it.
+The alignment of the Sun/Surya, Earth/Prithvi, and Moon/Chandra causes the two main types of eclipses we observe from Earth: Solar/Surya and Lunar/Chandra eclipses/grahan.

 Upcoming Eclipses